WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/Regulatory/ReadME.md

 The folllowing unique files were created to be used as input.
 Input files used are as follows...
-- *P_NEReg_with Notes.xlsx*.
-Contains tabular and geometry regulatory data for natural resource districts.
+- *BND_NaturalResourceDistricts_DNR_input.csv*.
+Contains tabular regulatory data for natural resource districts.
+- *BND_NaturalResourceDistricts_DNR.shp*.
+Shapefile of geometry of regulatory data for natural resource districts.

 ## Summary of Data Prep